 This is without doubt the quickest, easiest, and most secure way to get from Cartagena to Santa Marta by land.
-A driver will take you from your accommodation in Cartagena to the city of Santa Marta or vice versa, all for a charge of $23USD.
+A modern van will take you from a meeting point in Cartagena to the city of Santa Marta or vice versa.

 Marsol and Berlinas are the two most well known companies that offer this shuttle service.
-You can reserve your space in advance and pay at their office.
+You can reserve your sit in advance and pay at their office.
 Or we can do it for you from the comfort of your own home.
 Just click here

 You can reach Palomino by bus from Cartagena a small beach town on the country’s northern Caribbean coast, is a popular destination, especially among backpackers.
 Sporting a laid back and hipster vibe, it is a great stop on a tour of Colombia’s northern coast.
 From the public market in Santa Marta, there are regular buses that leave every 15 minutes (they are the same buses that go to Tayrona).
 UPDATE 2021: ROUTES TO PALOMINO AND TAYRONA FROM CARTAGENA ARE TEMPORARILY SUSPENDED.
 YOU MUST GO TO SANTA MARTA FIRST AND TAKE A PUBLIC BUS FROM THE PUBLIC MARKET.